GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Introduction

-\cut{CA: Unfortunately, sequence data is not completely error-free although the error rate is very low for short reads (e.g., Illumina data has an error rate of $<$0.4\%) \cite{quail2012tale}.
-Bearing these factors in mind, } One of the most popular approaches to find the \editedII{possible locations} that fit the read on \editedII{the} reference genome is \editedII{the} \textit{seed-and-extend} \editedII{strategy}~\cite{altschul1990basic}.
-This approach is rooted in the idea that two similar sequences share exactly or approximately matching substrings~(i.e., kmers)~\cite{ahmed2016comparison}.
-Consequently, once the matching locations of the shorter substrings~(i.e., seeds, kmers), which are extracted from the read, are found on the reference genome, the seeds can then be \textit{extended} to form the candidate reference segment (Figure \touchup{1}).
-Since kmers are shorter than reads, the seeds may map to many locations\editedII{, eventually creating multiple mapping locations for a single read.} The presence of possible sequencing errors\editedII{~\cite{shendure2008next}} and base mutations \editedII{restrict the use of an exact string matching algorithm, such as Hamming Distance~\cite{hamming1950error} or KMP~\cite{knuth1977fast}, for mapping the reads to the reference genome}.
+One of the most popular approaches to finding the possible locations that fit the read on the reference genome is the \textit{seed-and-extend} strategy~\cite{altschul1990basic}.
+This approach is rooted in the idea that two similar sequences share exactly or approximately matching substrings~(i.e., seeds, kmers)~\cite{ahmed2016comparison}.
+Consequently, once the matching locations of the shorter substrings, which are extracted from the read, are found on the reference genome, the seeds can then be \textit{extended} to form the candidate reference segment (Figure \ref{fig:seed-n-extend}).
+Since kmers are shorter than reads, the seeds may map to many locations, eventually creating multiple mapping locations for a single read.
+The presence of possible sequencing errors~\cite{shendure2008next} and base mutations restrict the use of an exact string matching algorithm, such as Hamming Distance~\cite{hamming1950error} or KMP~\cite{knuth1977fast}, for mapping the reads to the reference genome.
 Therefore, verifying the actual locations requires \textit{approximate string matching} techniques on strings with a predefined error threshold~\cite{alser2020accelerating}.
-Once all of the candidate locations are found by seeding, \editedII{the} read's most accurate location on \editedII{the} genome among all of its candidates is decided upon verification. \editedII{Traditional} practices generally lean towards using dynamic programming algorithms~\cite{alser2020technology} such as Needleman-Wunsch~\cite{needleman1970general}, Smith-Waterman~\cite{Smith1981}, and Levenstein Distance~\cite{levenshtein1966binary} to confirm that the distance between extended sequence segment from reference and the read is within the limits of an error threshold.
-However, dynamic programming solutions are computationally expensive with quadratic time \editedII{and space} requirements\editedII{~(i.e., O($n^2$) for a sequence length of \textit{n})}.
-Since mapping produces many candidate reference locations because of \editedII{genomic} repeats, performing \editedI{alignment}\cut{dynamic programming algorithm} for every pair becomes a bottleneck\cut{ even more exhaustive of resources}. \cut{Thus, choosing the best mapping location that fits the read among all of its candidate reference segments at this stage is a computationally-costly problem.}
+Once all of the candidate locations are found by seeding, the read's most accurate location on the genome among all of its candidates is decided upon verification.
+Traditional practices generally lean towards using dynamic programming algorithms~\cite{alser2021technology} such as Needleman-Wunsch~\cite{needleman1970general}, Smith-Waterman~\cite{Smith1981}, and Levenstein Distance~\cite{levenshtein1966binary} to confirm that the distance between extended sequence segment from reference and the read is within the limits of an error threshold.
+However, dynamic programming solutions are computationally expensive with quadratic time and space requirements~(i.e., O($n^2$) for a sequence length of \textit{n}).
+Since seeding produces many candidate reference locations because of genomic repeats, performing alignment for every pair becomes a bottleneck.